anastaga/llm_prompting/README.md

 - The JSON responses are mostly well structured, accurately reflecting the requirements of the task in most answers.

 **Overall Assessment:**
-- *Technical Proficiency*: The model shows a strong technical understanding of different sectors, such as economics and technology.
+- *Technical*: The model shows a technical understanding of different sectors, such as economics and technology.
 However, the reliability of predictions in such complex fields can vary greatly due to numerous influencing factors.
-- *Response Format*: The structured JSON format is consistent across different questions, which is a strength.
-This consistency is crucial for parsing and using the data programmatically.
+- *Response Format*: The structured JSON format is consistent in some answers, while it lacks accuracy of reproduction in others.

 **Areas for Improvement:**
 - Enhancing the model's access to up-to-date information and refining its ability to weigh various influencing factors in predictions could improve accuracy.